-Sixty-six (66) Medicaid eligible individuals are receiving 24/7 supports under residential habilitation or community support services.
-These services are provided by 14 QSP agencies who employ qualified staff who provide the direct care.
-Residential habilitation and community support recipients meet a nursing facility level of care but have chosen to live in the community and receive in-home care.
-The ability to provide 24/7 support is a critical part of the service delivery system.
-Providing this level of support often involves at least 5 individual staff for each person served.
+Sixty-three (63) Medicaid eligible individuals are receiving 24/7 supports under residential habilitation or community support services.
+These services are provided by 13 QSP agencies who employee qualified staff who provide the direct care.
+Residential Habilitation and Community Support recipients meet a nursing facility level of care but have chosen to live in the community and receive in-home care.

+The ability to provide 24/7 support is a critical component of the service delivery system.
+Providing this level of support often involves at least five (5) individual staff for each person served.

 There is an agency or individual QSP enrolled to serve every county.
 There are some parts of ND where it is difficult to find enough QSPs to meet the demand for services.
-In some areas of western ND, the Government run Human Services Zone acts as one of the only agency QSPs in the area that have employees to provide care.
-The State is hopeful that the new enrollment portal and other workforce initiatives will increase the number of qualified providers in ND.
+In some areas of western North Dakota, the Government run Human Services Zone acts as one of the only agency QSPs in the area that have employees to provide care.
+The State is hopeful that the new enrollment portal and other workforce initiatives will increase the number of qualified providers in North Dakota.